Allergic2Bulletz/startup/notes.md

 Translate existing html files into jsx files
 Migrate and import CSS as needed

+I have installed bootstrap and react-bootstrap!
+If it is not used, considered uninstalling.

+`import React from 'react';` is necessary in JSX files even though VS Code says it isn't used.
+Spooky!

 ## React Part 2: Reactivity EXAMPLE NOTES

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.